A debate was held to discuss whether allowing bets on collegiate sports would erode the integrity of the sports.

 She directly asked for a prohibition on any sports betting that targets collegiate contests.
 Her argument ran on the lines that the practice would be detrimental to the integrity of collegiate sports:

 “The introduction of legal wagering on intercollegiate athletics will have a corrosive and detrimental impact on student-athletes and the general student body alike.
 Gambling creates pressures and temptations that should not exist.”

-She explained that students may become victims of corrupt practices and fall victim to gambling firms who want to push their interests.
+She explained that students may become victims of corrupt practices and fall victim to gambling firms that want to push their interests.
 Ms Lyke said that even if the NCAA were to enact far-reaching measures that warn students and athletes of the dangers of gambling and outright prohibit it as per current law, the “corrosive effect” would be nevertheless widespread.

-She further explained that sports teams have both the finances and man power to enforce integrity whereas most colleges in the country would struggle to do the same.
+She further explained that sports teams have both the finances and manpower to enforce integrity whereas most colleges in the country would struggle to do the same.